What Does And Doesn't A Home Inspector Do?

-No. In Florida, termite inspections have to be performed by a pest control company.
+No. In Florida, termite inspections have to be performed by a separately licensed pest inspector.
 Some home inspector companies will have a licensed pest inspector on staff, or they can recommend pest inspection companies.

-If the VA appraisal includes a home inspection, should buyers still pay for a separate one?
+If the VA/FHA appraisal includes a home inspection, should buyers still pay for a separate one?

 YES!
-While it is true that anyone purchasing a home with a VA loan will have a special VA appraisal that looks at certain features of the home from a safety and functionality standpoint, the VA appraisal is not a thorough inspection and should not be a substitute for having a licensed home inspector do a complete inspection of the home.
+While it is true that anyone purchasing a home with a VA or FHA loan will have a special appraisal that looks at certain features of the home from a safety and functionality standpoint, the VA/FHA appraisal is not a thorough inspection and should not be a substitute for having a licensed home inspector do a complete inspection of the home.
 Additionally, a Wood Destroying Organism (WDO) inspection is required to get final approval for a VA loan.

 Will the Inspector will find every problem?